 You can also try giving a cup of haldi doodh (turmeric milk) before bed.
 Add a pinch of freshly crushed turmeric root and black pepper powder to its maximum benefit.

 A patient who cannot tolerate milk may try to have lassi/ buttermilk.
 Top it with roasted and ground cumin powder.
 A glass of it can be given post-meal for better digestion.
-It’s better to use home set curd to make lassi/buttermilk.
+It’s better to use a home set curd to make lassi/buttermilk.

 You may think of adding some soft fruit – mango/ Chiko/ banana etc to it for bringing more flavor.
 If the patient is not complaining of nausea and can digest the fruit-flavored lassi, it can be given maybe once a week for bringing variety to the diet.

 There is packaged lassi/ buttermilk available these days.
-However, it’s always better to avoid the ready to drink one for the patients.
+However, it’s always better to avoid the ready-to-drink one for the patients.